harvard-lil/capstone/capstone/capweb/templates/action/index.md

 Attached to this document are case studies detailing the solutions employed by some of these courts.

-# Approved Vendors {: class="subtitle" }
+# Participating Vendors {: class="subtitle" }

-We are happy to highlight vendors who offer digital-first publishing solutions meeting the CAP Digital-First Guidelines.
-Current vendors include:
+We are happy to highlight vendors committed to working with courts to offer digital-first publishing solutions that meet these criteria.
+Vendors making this commitment include:

 * [Lexum](https://www.lexum.com)
 {: add_list_class="spacious-list bullets" }

+Please contact us if you know of other vendors who have demonstrated their willingness to help courts transition to digital-first publishing.